garizpe9/eat-da-burger/README.md

 Any advice on how to fix the issues are appreciated and can be sent to veliaarizpe@gmail.com

+To download, just fork or clone from the repository from github.

 This uses node, mysql database and mysql node package, and express